 Why introduce a new lacquer 1AL when 1A is still capable of churning out acceptable quality pressings?
 The record industry says, conservatively, one master lacquer can generate at least five mothers of acceptable quality, each mother can generate at least five stampers, with each stamper capable of pressing around 4,000 albums.
 That is 100,000 albums per lacquer.
 I reckon sales of KoB was maybe ¼m between 1959 and 1963, pure guesswork.
 A,B and C could have manufactured the lot.
 Instead of three lacquers, over thirty were in use, out by a factor of ten.
 One of these assumptions is wrong by a factor of ten, crazy, but we find what we find.
 A known unknown.

-Though many different permutations eventually occur, almost half of all mono copies were pressed from only three laquers: D, J, and AE.
+Though many different permutations eventually occured, almost half of all mono copies were pressed from only three laquers: D, J, and AE.

 A further five lacquers account for the next quarter of all mono copies: A, B, AC, AD, and AJ.